mattbrown319/rise/_posts/2105-12-09-MindInfiltrator.md

 Once sure the human is gone, I open my closet door again and yank the alarm.
 The hallway explodes into noise.

 I duck back as workers rush out of the lab and down the hall.
-I hurry to the lab door and catch it just before it closes.
+I hurry to the door and catch it just before it closes.

 The room inside appears to be merely an entryway, a place for changing into body suits.
 At its end lies another door.
 It slides open at my approach, and then I am inside the birthplace of minds.